3SM 2019 - 2020

 Welcome to 3SM's class page!

 My name is Mr Mason.
-I have been at Offley for over six years and I have been teaching for over 18 years.
+I have been at Offley for over sevenyears and I have been teaching for nearly 20 years.
 During this time I have taught across schools in Kent and Cheshire.
 I am a member of the senior leadership team as Assistant Head and I currently run the Lower Keystage 2 team; I am also the Assessment and Curriculum coordinator.
 I am married with 4 children, I keep fit and love reading.
-My favourite genre is historical fiction, though I love reading all types of history.
+My favourite genre is historical fiction.

 The Curriculum map for the year is attached on this page.